DumpName/i2c-gas-meter/README.md

 The Tiny13 ADC is used to monitor batteries voltage so the user can be alerted when they need to be replaced.
-The Tiny13 ADC is a 10-bits ADC configured to compare the Tiny13 VCC with pin PB2, which is fed the unregulated battery voltage through a voltage divider made with two resistors of nominally equal value.
-In the schematics, these resistors are 3.9MΩ but they can be replaced with other values, as long as they are the same.
+The Tiny13 ADC is a 10-bits ADC configured to compare the Tiny13 VCC with pin PB2, which is fed the unregulated battery voltage through a voltage divider.
+The voltage divider is build to break the 12.6V max pack voltage into a voltage that can be measured by the attiny.
+In the schematics, these resistors are 10MΩ and 3.3MΩ but they can be replaced with other values, as long as the "middle voltage" is around 3V.
 A high value will limit the current drain and this can be usful to prolong battery life.

-The ADC is a 10-bits but only 8 are used here and because the two resistors forming the voltage divider are unlikely to be identical, it's advisable to run a series of simple measurements to tune the Tiny13 reading.
+The ADC is a 10-bits which is extended to 16 bit here.
+Because the two resistors forming the voltage divider are unlikely to be exactly of the given resistance, it's advisable to run a series of simple measurements to tune the Tiny13 reading.

 With a variable voltage supply and a multimeter we sampled different VCC